cherab/core/docs/source/demonstrations/plasmas/analytic_function_plasma.rst

 ========================

 This demonstration shows how to define a set of plasma distributions using analytic functions.
 Each function must by implemented as a python callable.
-The functions are wrapped with PythonFunction3D allowing their use in the 3D function framework.
 The rest of the code shows how to use these functions in a plasma and visualises the results.

 Note that while it is possible to use pure python functions for development, they are typically